Visionatrix/Visionatrix/docs/CommandLineOptions.rst

   --fp16-text-enc       Store text encoder weights in fp16.
   --fp32-text-enc       Store text encoder weights in fp32.
   --disable-ipex-optimize
                         Disables ipex.optimize when loading models with Intel GPUs.
   --use-split-cross-attention
                         Use the split cross attention optimization.
 Ignored when xformers is used.
   --use-quad-cross-attention
-                        Use the sub-quadratic cross attention optimization .
+                        Use the sub-quadratic cross attention optimization.
 Ignored when xformers is used.
   --use-pytorch-cross-attention
                         Use the new pytorch 2.0 cross attention function.
   --disable-xformers    Disable xformers.

+  --force-upcast-attention
+                        Force enable attention upcasting, please report if it fixes black images.
+  --dont-upcast-attention
+                        Disable all upcasting of attention.
+Should be unnecessary except for debugging.

   --gpu-only            Store and run everything (text encoders/CLIP models,
                         etc... on the GPU).
   --highvram            By default models will be unloaded to CPU memory after